 Simultaneously, we continued iterating, testing, and gathering feedback from clients to refine our design.
 Looking back right now, despite the simplicity of interactions on the E-ink display, we really ensuring focusing on inclusivity, readability, and technical feasibility for the E-ink

-Final design - EINK Display
+Final design - Live Bus Transit Display

 In Default